Stuck schools

 PAG Staff2024, Article, DfE, free schools, Government reporting, Local Authorities, Policy, Press Release, Schools, SEND

 The Children’s Wellbeing and Schools Bill:A Transformative Shift in English Education Policy The UK government this week unveiled its Children’s Wellbeing and Schools Bill, a legislative proposal that has sent shockwaves of sorts through the sector, designed to reshape the landscape of education governance, teacher pay, school admissions, and children’s welfare in schools.
-Containing significant changes aimed at promoting equity, standardisation, …
+Containing significant changes aimed at promoting equity, …

 Ofsted report